 Can you mix millennials and baby boomers in the workplace?
 The baby-boomer generation once made up the largest percentage of the American workforce.
 It’s the generation responsible for huge economic growth and job creation.
-But according to Pew Research Center, Millennials will take over the top spot in 2019.
+But according to Pew Research Center, Millennials will take over the top spot in 2019 (Also read millennials in the workplace - what do millennials love). .
 Some boomers are retiring, while others who still want to work may lose long-held positions due to outdated skill sets that don’t meet the demands of 21st century employment.

 Baby boomers also are the generation labeled as “difficult” and “unwilling to change.”
 That’s an assumption driven by increased use of technology in the workplace and tech-savvy youngsters taking away their jobs.
 But that’s not the case.
 Though companies rely on sophisticated technical skills to drive higher profits, baby boomers aren’t being pushed aside due to their adaptability, or lack thereof.